freddolino-lab/ipod/README.md

 For instructions on setting up the data locations and file names, see the [File preparation](#file-preparation) section below.

-To aid in the distribution and use of our pipeline, we provide a singularity container.
+To aid in the distribution and use of our pipeline, we provide an Apptainer container.
-For instructions on use of our singularity container, see the [Singularity Use](#singularity-use) section below.
+For instructions on use of the Apptainer container, see the [Apptainer Use](#apptainer-use) section below.

 # File preparation